Maine Laws Governing the Employment of Minors

 Employers can learn if federal laws cover their businesses and obtain information on federal laws from:

 By understanding and complying with the rules governing the employment of minors, employers, teachers, and parents can help ensure teens have safe and positive work experiences.

 The Maine Department of Labor can help with information and training on the employment of minors.

-The list of occupations prohibited for minors was revised in 2001 and again in 2003 to better protect minors from the hazards they face at work.*
+- The list of occupations prohibited for minors was revised in 2001, 2003, and 2018 to be more aligned with Federal Restrictions.

 Each employer must display, where workers can see it, a poster that summarizes child labor laws.
 The poster is available free from the Maine Department of Labor and can be downloaded and printed from the Maine Department of Labor web page: www.Maine.gov/labor/posters.